rfht/fnaify/README.md

 > setup and launch.
 > Support for several Zachtronics games.
 Add libstubborn use to dllmap.
 > Symlinking for MonoGame, e.g. NeuroVoider.
+> Preferential use of installed FNA.dll over bundled one.

 2\.2